Natural science does not simply describe and explain nature;

-I conduct my PhD-research within the Norwegian educational project ReleQuant.
+I conducted my PhD-research within project ReleQuant.
 ReleQuant was established to investigate novel ways of teaching Einsteinian Physics and to study students’ learning processes.
-Within ReleQuant, I have developed a digital learning environment about general relativity because digital resources provide new possibilities to teach topics that have been difficult to access in science classrooms before.
+Within ReleQuant, I developed a digital learning environment about general relativity that was launched by the Norwegian Centre for Science Education in 2018.

 I am one of the founding members of the Einsteinian Physics Education Research (EPER) Collaboration that aims to develop new learning approaches in Einsteinian Physics and to disseminate learning resources and research results across a range of countries.
-EPER is a developing project that pools the efforts of educational researchers, physicists, and teachers from eight countries around the world.
+EPER pools the efforts of educational researchers and physicists from eight countries.

 It is very rewarding to excite the inner scientist in young learners.
-I got the opportunity to do this at Perth College, one of the oldest independent girls’ schools in Western Australia.
+I got the opportunity to do this at Perth College, an independent girls’ schools in Australia.
 I was invited to run a space science program with two year 9 classes.
-I introduced 40 girls to modern ideas of space, time, and gravity using the digital learning environment I have developed.
+I introduced 40 girls to modern ideas of space, time, and gravity and studied their learning in Einsteinian Physics.